 During the same period, the geographical distribution of the attacked users registered in the KSN shows that almost half of them (49%) lived in the following 10 countries: United Arab Emirates, Germany, India, USA, Italy, Russia, Vietnam, Hong Kong, Turkey and Taiwan.

-Based on the profiles of the identified targets, Kaspersky Lab researchers believe that Adwind platform customers fall into the following categories: fraudsters who want to go to the next level (using malware for more advanced fraud), competitors using unfair means , digital salary (spies who "hire" their services) and private individuals who want to spy on people they know.
+Based on the profile of the recognized goals, Kaspersky Lab researchers believe that Adwind customers are in the following categories: fraudsters wanting to go to the next level (using malware for more advanced scams), unfair media , digital mercenaries (spies who rent out their services) and individuals who want to spy on people they know.

 Threat-as-a-Service